eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 not contain any malware or other threats.
 2. The User SHALL be able to trust that the PID Provider will issue the PID into an instance of a EUDI Wallet Solution.
-3. The User SHALL trust the EUDIW solution.
+3. The User SHALL trust the EUDI Wallet solution.
 This means that the User trusts the App store  and the App publisher.

 The next sections discuss these trust relationships.